Diversity, Equity, & Inclusion

 ERG Diversity Committee

-The ERG Diversity Committee’s responsibilities include: to ensure a climate of equity and inclusion that fosters diversity; develop and monitor ERG’s Strategic Plan for Equity, Inclusion, and Diversity; expand strategies for attracting and retaining a diverse faculty; seek means to increase the diversity of students in ERG; ensure diverse representation and inclusion of graduate students on search and selection committees; and seek other opportunities to bring a diversity of individuals into ERG teaching and research programs.
-This committee is composed of a chair selected from the core faculty; one or two members of the ERG core faculty and/or affiliates; two student members; and the ERG manager (ex-officio).
-The committee meets at least once per semester and more frequently as needed.
-Please let Prof. Isha Ray or Megan Amaral know if you are interested in being involved in the ERG Diversity Committee.
-The current committee includes:
+“ensure a climate of equity and inclusion that fosters diversity; develop and monitor ERG’s Strategic Plan for Equity, Inclusion, and Diversity; expand strategies for attracting and retaining a diverse faculty; seek means to increase the diversity of students in ERG; ensure diverse representation and inclusion of graduate students on search and selection committees; and seek other opportunities to bring a diversity of individuals into ERG teaching and research programs.”

-- Prof. Isha Ray, Committee Chair and ERG Equity Adviser
+- Lara Kueppers, Committee Chair, core faculty member, and ERG Equity Adviser

 - Megan Amaral, ERG Manager, ex-officio

 ERGIes build community together through ERG Tea, where students, staff, and faculty gather for tea, treats, and conversation twice a week.
 (Elmallah, 2019)